 Glossary

-The fields of magic and neighboring paganism is actually rife with specific jargon.
+The fields of magic and neighboring paganism is rife with specific jargon.
 That jargon is rarely uniform and can vary greatly depending on where, when, and from who a magical practitioner studied.
+This does not mean that these are the “true” definitions of these words.
+The words’ meanings may change as we develop this field.

 This glossary gives my specific definitions.
 This is to help newcomers who don’t know a specific word’s magical definition and to help long time practitioners who want to know exactly what I mean when I say a certain word.